Why Film in Japan?

 Osaka Filming

-Japan's kitchen blends vibrant nightlife with historic castles, diverse communities, and dynamic street scenes.
+Japan's kitchen mixes lively nightlife with historic castles, mixed communities, and busy street scenes.

 - Dotonbori neon district